YiTingTsou/wave-data-toolbox/README.md

 # Wave Data Loading Toolbox

-A MATLAB toolbox for extracting and analysing wave and wind hindcast data from the CSIRO/CAWCR Wave Hindcast collection, with fast single‑point loading, optional monthly caching, and basic visualisation.
+A MATLAB toolbox for extracting and analysing wave and wind hindcast data from the CSIRO/CAWCR Wave Hindcast collection, with efficient single‑point loading, optional monthly caching, and basic visualisation.

 ## Quick start